ibm-cloud-docs/cloud-object-storage/tutorials/getting-started.md

+---

+copyright:
+  years: 2017
+lastupdated: "2017-09-27"

+---

 # Using the command line

 This tutorial is a more in-depth walkthrough of the steps performed in the Getting Started material.
-It uses the command line tools `bx` and `curl` to create a COS service instance
+It uses the command line tools `bx` and `curl` to create an instance of COS and perform data operations.

 ## Gather required information